darrenlxu/airline-analysis/furtherreadme.md

-[nbviewer_airlineanalysis](https://nbviewer.jupyter.org/github/darrenlxu/airline-analysis/blob/main/main.ipynb) is better than main.ipynb because of GitHub not displaying plotly charts.
+[nbviewer_airlineanalysis](https://nbviewer.jupyter.org/github/darrenlxu/airline-analysis/blob/main/main.ipynb) is better than <b>main.ipynb</b> because of GitHub not displaying plotly charts.

-Within [nbviewer_airlineanalysis](https://nbviewer.jupyter.org/github/darrenlxu/airline-analysis/blob/main/main.ipynb), there are separate file links or go to the viewplotly folder to view geographic plots which are not shown in the viewer.
+Within [nbviewer_airlineanalysis](https://nbviewer.jupyter.org/github/darrenlxu/airline-analysis/blob/main/main.ipynb), there are separate file links or go to the <b>viewplotly folder</b> to view geographic plots which are not shown in the viewer.

 <u>Steps for those geographic plots:</u>
 1. Open link in new tab